Amit Kothari

 The middleware tax

-Here’s what automation platform pricing actually looks like once you scale past toy examples.
+What automation platform pricing actually looks like once you scale past toy examples is frustrating.

 Zapier’s task-based model charges per action.
 That marketing agency pulling leads from Typeform to HubSpot?
-Started at $19.99 monthly.
+Started at an affordable monthly rate.
 Hit 15,000 tasks and the bill jumps to enterprise tiers with zero added functionality.
 Just volume.
 Their newer Agents feature adds a separate “activities” billing layer on top of tasks, so AI workflows carry two cost meters running simultaneously.

-Make switched from operations to credits in 2026, which looks cheaper initially at $9 monthly for 10,000 credits.
+Make switched from operations to credits, which looks cheaper initially at roughly half the price of Zapier’s base plan.
 But AI modules consume credits at dramatically different rates.
 A standard Google Sheets action costs 1 credit.
 A native AI transcription module?
 50 credits per run.
 Complex AI workflows burn through credit allowances fast.

-The pattern is identical: both platforms financially penalize sophistication.
+Turns out, the pattern is identical: both platforms financially penalize complexity.

 This matters for AI workflows because AI needs multiple steps.
 Check context, make decision, take action, verify result, log outcome.
 That’s five operations minimum.
-Run it a thousand times and you are paying middleware rent on work that should cost you API fees only.
-Research on enterprise AI budgets shows most organizations underestimate total cost of ownership by 40-60%, and middleware fees are a big part of that gap.
+And that’s the simple version.
+Run it a thousand times and you’re paying middleware rent on work that should cost you API fees only.
+Research on enterprise AI budgets shows 85% of organizations misestimate total cost of ownership by more than 10%, and middleware fees are a big part of that gap.

 Zapier’s AI features now include Copilot for building workflows, AI Agents (still in beta), custom chatbots, and Canvas for visual process mapping.
 The pitch is AI-powered orchestration across 8,000+ app integrations.

-The reality is narrower.
+It’s narrower than that.
 Zapier’s AI Agents work when 80% accuracy is acceptable.
-Agents can take actions only in apps you have explicitly connected, and they cap autonomous actions at 10 on free, 40 on pro before asking for human confirmation.
-For everything else, you are building traditional if-this-then-that flows with AI APIs bolted on.
+Agents can take actions only in apps you’ve explicitly connected, and they cap autonomous actions at 10 on free, 40 on pro before asking for human confirmation.
+For everything else, you’re building traditional if-this-then-that flows with AI APIs bolted on.
+Is that intelligent automation?
+No.

 Which is fine for simple stuff.
 Pull data, send to an LLM, post result somewhere.
-But that is not intelligent automation.
-That’s using AI as a glorified text processor in a rigid workflow.
+But that’s not intelligent automation.
+That’s basically using AI as a glorified text processor in a rigid workflow.

 The bigger limitation: Zapier still lacks true autonomous decision-making and complex multi-step reasoning.
 You get massive app coverage but limited ability to build actual intelligence into your workflows.
 And as anyone who has tried to build reliable AI agents knows, the gap between “demo works” and “production works” is enormous.

 When an app updates its API, workflows break silently with no alerts, no rollback, hours of manual recovery.
-For AI workflows running critical business processes, that is unacceptable.
+For AI workflows running core business processes, that’s unacceptable.

 Make.com’s complexity trap

 Make offers more power through its visual workflow builder.
 Over 2,400 integrations, custom API connections, conditional logic, data manipulation without external tools.
-They have also launched AI Agents and Maia, an AI-powered builder, plus Make Grid for visualizing your entire automation landscape.
-On paper, it sounds impressive.
+They’ve also announced AI Agents and Maia, an AI-powered builder, plus Make Grid for visualizing your entire automation setup.
+On paper, brilliant.

 The trade-off is complexity.
 Real user feedback tells the story: “Spent too much time wrestling with permissions and debugging error messages.”
 The datetime functions are “a true nightmare.”
 When one step fails, it stops the whole scenario.

-For AI workflows, this gets worse.
+The thing is, for AI workflows, this gets worse.
 You’re chaining prompts together, handling variable outputs, managing context across steps.
-Make’s visual builder shows you all of it, which means you are debugging AI randomness in a flowchart that looks like tangled wires.
-And with the credit system, you can connect your own AI provider via API to avoid inflated AI credit charges, but then you are essentially building your own integration inside the platform that is supposed to handle integration for you.
+Make’s visual builder shows you all of it, which means you’re debugging messy AI randomness in a flowchart that looks like tangled wires.
+And with the credit system, you can connect your own AI provider via API to avoid inflated AI credit charges, but then you’re essentially cobbling together your own integration inside the platform that’s supposed to handle integration for you.

-And the support?
-Users report it is nearly non-existent.
+The support situation?
+Users report it’s nearly non-existent.
 Documentation is spotty.
-You’re on your own when things break, which they will, because you are combining AI unpredictability with visual automation complexity.
+You’re on your own when things break, which they will, because you’re combining AI unpredictability with visual automation complexity.

 Traditional automation platforms were built for connecting apps through APIs with predictable inputs and outputs.
-The industry is moving toward agentic AI systems that can understand context, make independent decisions, and execute multi-step workflows autonomously.
-Gartner predicts 40% of enterprise applications will embed AI agents by end of 2026, up from less than 5% in 2025.
-Middleware platforms were not designed for this shift.
+The industry is moving toward agentic AI systems that can understand context, make independent decisions, and execute multi-step workflows on their own.
+Plenty of early agentic projects are already getting shelved over runaway costs and complexity - and middleware platforms certainly weren’t designed for this shift.

 AI needs context from multiple sources.
-Middleware passes data between apps but does not maintain state across complex reasoning chains.
+Middleware passes data between apps but doesn’t maintain state across complex reasoning chains.
 You end up storing context in spreadsheets or databases, turning your automation into a data plumbing exercise.
-This is why 65% of leaders cite agentic system complexity as their top barrier, and only about 9% of companies have AI agents running in production.
+This is probably why 65% of leaders cite agentic system complexity as their top barrier, and why the share of companies with AI agents in production fell to 26% in Q4 2025 from 42% in Q3.

 AI makes decisions based on fuzzy logic.
 Middleware excels at exact rule matching.
 The gap between “if field equals X” and “if the general sentiment suggests Y” is where these platforms fall apart.

 Error handling assumes you can retry failed steps.
-With AI, you cannot just re-run the same prompt and expect identical results.
-Rate limits from third-party APIs add another layer of fragility that simple retry logic does not address.
+With AI, you can’t just re-run the same prompt and expect identical results.
+Rate limits from third-party APIs add another layer of fragility that simple retry logic doesn’t address.

 What to do instead

-Here’s what the cost analysis actually looks like.
-Custom API integration costs vary significantly based on complexity, but the upfront investment pays for itself.
-Middleware platforms charge hundreds to thousands monthly at scale, and 65% of total software costs occur after original deployment anyway.
-You are going to pay either way.
-The question is whether you are building equity or paying rent.
+I think the cost analysis is actually pretty clear here.
+Custom API integration costs vary based on complexity, but the upfront investment pays for itself.
+Middleware platforms charge hundreds to thousands monthly at scale, and most of a software system’s total cost shows up after original deployment anyway.
+You’re going to pay either way.
+The question is whether you’re building equity or paying rent.

 For high-volume AI workflows, custom integration pays for itself within 1-2 years.
+Actually, “pays for itself” understates it.
 More importantly, you own it.
 No middleware breaking when a vendor updates their API.
 No task limits when you need to scale.
 No support tickets to platforms that don’t respond.
-If you are weighing these trade-offs, a proper build vs buy framework helps clarify when custom development actually makes sense versus buying.
+If you’re weighing these trade-offs, a proper build vs buy framework helps clarify when custom development actually makes sense.

 Middleware tax vs direct integration

 n8n charges per workflow execution, not per step.
 A 200-step AI agent workflow counts as one execution.
 On Zapier, that same workflow burns 200 tasks.
-At scale, the difference is staggering: a company running 50,000 complex workflows monthly could pay $2,500+ on Zapier versus $50 on n8n Cloud Pro.
+At scale, the difference is staggering: a company running 50,000 complex workflows monthly could face a 50x cost difference between Zapier and n8n Cloud Pro.
 The execution-based model fundamentally changes the economics of AI automation.

-The Model Context Protocol has gone from experimental to industry standard remarkably fast.
-Introduced by Anthropic in late 2024, MCP was adopted by OpenAI, Google, and Microsoft within months.
-Microsoft integrated native MCP support into Windows 11 and Copilot Studio.
-Salesforce launched MCP servers for Slack and Agentforce.
+The Model Context Protocol is moving from experimental to industry standard rapidly.
+Introduced by Dario Amodei’s Anthropic in late 2024, MCP is being adopted by OpenAI, Google, and Microsoft.
+Satya Nadella’s Microsoft is building native MCP support into Windows 11 and Copilot Studio.
+Salesforce is adding MCP servers for Slack and Agentforce.
 MCP acts as a universal interface for AI to interact with APIs, removing the need for platform-specific integrations.
 Unlike workflow automation that charges per task, MCP enables direct runtime connection with no per-operation fees.
+(Update, June 2026: the prediction landed harder than I expected.
+Anthropic donated MCP to the Agentic AI Foundation, a Linux Foundation fund co-founded with Block and OpenAI, in December 2025, with backing from Google, Microsoft, AWS, and others.
+By then it was past 97 million monthly SDK downloads and 10,000 active servers.
+Vendor-neutral governance only strengthens the case below for adopting it over per-task middleware.)

-For teams not ready for custom development, n8n offers an open-source alternative with execution-based pricing instead of per-task charges.
-Cloud plans start at $20 monthly for 2,500 executions, and every plan includes unlimited users and workflows.
+For teams not ready for custom development, Jan Oberhauser’s n8n offers an open-source alternative with execution-based pricing instead of per-task charges.
+Cloud plans start in the low double-digits monthly, and every plan includes unlimited users and workflows.
 The self-hosted community edition is free.
 Most companies that switch from task-based platforms report 70-90% cost reductions.

 Practical decision framework:

 Small workflows with standard apps?
 Zapier works fine.
-You’re paying for convenience, which has value when automation is not your core business.
+You’re paying for convenience, which has value when automation isn’t your core business.

 Complex workflows under 10,000 operations monthly?
 Make gives you more control at reasonable cost, assuming you have technical capacity for the complexity.